h0bbl3s/Example_08/README.md

 # Usage notes

-You will need to create the font file in Processing:
+You will need to create the font file in the  Processing IDE:

 - copy the font name from the sketch
 - under the "tools" menu click the font tool